DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Under this hypothesis, an episodically activated model can produce subject-like episodes, while a sufficiently continuous artificial cognitive process may constitute a candidate artificial subject.

-The engineering claim and the phenomenological claim are kept distinct:
+The engineering and phenomenological questions remain distinct:

 Can continuous artificial cognition be constructed?